le-huynh/lehuynh.rbind.io/content/about/_index.md

 I'm particularly passionate about data science, especially when it involves understanding environmental issues and enhancing public health.
 My works have encompassed various
 <a href="https://lehuynh.rbind.io/project/" target="_blank">projects</a>
-spanning environmental science, health science, and biology.
+spanning environmental science, health sciences, political science, and biology.
 It's amazing how data can contribute to the protection and improvement of human well-being, making it a central focus of my academic and professional adventure.

 This